dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 ## Azure AD Setup

-The examples I'm about to give are based on the shared secret but most of it applies to certificate based grant as well.
+The examples I'm about to give are based on the shared secret but most of it applies to the certificate based grant as well.

 1. Create a tenant and 2 app registrations on it.
 I've called one `DemoResourceApp` and the other `DemoClientApp`.
     ![App Registrations](/assets/images/azure-ad-client-credentials-registration.png)